Do Drug Courts Work?

-On one hand, they are championed for giving drug users opportunities to turn their lives around and become productive members of society, while also not criminalizing addiction and leaving prisons overcrowded.
+On one hand, drug court programs are championed for giving drug users opportunities to turn their lives around and become productive members of society, while also not criminalizing addiction and leaving prisons overcrowded.

-On the other hand, they are criticized for being too soft on drug abusers, who may commit property crimes to feed their habits.
+On the other hand, drug court programs are criticized for being too soft on drug abusers, with underlying criminal offenses dismissed.
 It boils down to your stance on some key questions:

-4. Are drug courts effective in reducing drug use among participants?
+- Are dependency drug courts effective in reducing drug use among participants?

-If you or a loved one is heading to court over drug use, abuse and mental disorders — Contact us right away at 772-774-3872.
+If you or a loved one is heading to court over drug use, alcohol abuse or mental disorders — Contact us right away at 877-516-2836.

 A Brief History of Drug Courts in America